jokull/blog/src/_posts/radix-plus-framer-motion/post.md

 style and position on top of the UI.

 We'll want to animate both the `Dialog.Overlay` and the `Dialog.Content`.
-The overlay is a layer between the UI and dialog itself which we'll use to darken out the UI to draw attention to the dialog.
+The overlay is a layer between the UI and dialog itself which we'll use to block and tint the UI so that it looks inaccessible, drawing attention to the dialog.

 An easy way to let Frame Motion animate these elements is to ask Radix to always keep the top level `Dialog.Portal` mounted and wrap it in `AnimatePresence`.
 This way we can pass an `open` prop to